Who wrote the programs

 pressure-memory-some=0s

-Seems like BenchExec would now be a better framework for this kind-of project.
+Seems like krun or BenchExec would now be a better framework for this kind-of project.

 How programs are measured